Could United Airlines’ chaotic computer “cutover” have been avoided?

 Hand says that United began developing the customer service strategy for the cutover before the airlines merged.
 Last October, his department started training agents in how to use Shares and briefing them on United’s new policies.
 It hired 400 new call center agents and recalled almost 300 furloughed employees.
 “We thought it was enough,” he says.

-Asked whether he would have done anything differently in hindsight, Hand replied that “I wish we hadn’t changed so many things simultaneously.”
+Asked whether he would have done anything differently in hindsight, Hand replied “I wish we hadn’t changed so many things simultaneously.”

 United passengers could have protected themselves by having a printout of their itinerary with their alphanumeric record locator number — always a good idea.
 That way, if their itinerary disappeared into the electronic ether, an agent would have a starting point for finding it.
+(Here’s our ultimate guide to booking an airline ticket.)

 And they could have packed a sense of humor.
 When a whole row of computers shuts down spontaneously, what is there to do except laugh?
 But many passengers didn’t know about the cutover, or its probable implications, until it was too late.